Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

 As summarized in Fig.~\ref{fig:regimes} this simple proofreading system exhibits three regimes with increasing driving force, which can be seen in both Fig.~\ref{fig:driveactivation_cost}A and Fig.~\ref{fig:sensitivity}B. At very low driving, hydrolysis is extremely unlikely, and elongation can only be achieved when the tRNA bypasses the binding and hydrolysis step to enter the active state directly.
-The error rate is then determined entirely by the binding energy difference in the activated state ($\Delta_2$), corresponding to a sensitivity of $1$.
+The error rate is then determined entirely by the discrimination in the post-hydrolysis release ($\Delta_2$), corresponding to a sensitivity of $1$.
 At intermediate driving, the hydrolysis pathway dominates, and the irreversible model becomes an adequate description of the system.
 Within this regime, the error rate is determined multiplicatively by two factors that each correspond to the error rate of a single Michaelis-Menten enzyme.
-Each factor depends on the binding energy difference and involves a balance between the release rates and the rate of transitioning forward to the next state.
-In the limit where release dominates, the error rate scales exponentially with the sum of both binding energy differences ($\Delta_1+\Delta_2$), but the requisite number of futile cycles and the concomitant energetic cost approaches infinity.
+Each factor involves a balance between the release rates and the rate of transitioning forward to the next state.
+In the limit where release dominates, the error rate scales exponentially with the sum of both discrimination energies ($\Delta_1+\Delta_2$), but the requisite number of futile cycles and the concomitant energetic cost approaches infinity.
 This limit corresponds to a sensitivity of $2$.
-When excess driving is applied, the tRNA has no chance to unbind before hydrolysis and the error rate is again determined only by a single binding energy difference ($\Delta_2$), with sensitivity approaching $1$.
+When excess driving is applied, the tRNA has no chance to unbind before hydrolysis and the error rate is again determined only by a single discrimination energy ($\Delta_2$), with sensitivity approaching $1$.

+We note that the parameters $\Delta_1, \Delta_2$ are canonically thought of as binding energy differences for the wrong versus correct tRNA in the initially bound and in the high-energy intermediate state, respectively~\cite{hopfield1974kinetic,murugan2012speed}.
+However, they can also be more generally described in terms of the transition state heights and in terms of their effect on the splitting probabilities for unbinding or release of the tRNAs.

-Overall, translational proofreading serves as an illustrative case study of the tradeoff between energetic driving, total cost of futile cycles, and the accuracy of the system in distinguishing between substrates with small differences in binding energy.
+Overall, translational proofreading serves as an illustrative case study of the trade-offs between energetic driving, total cost of futile cycles, and the accuracy of the system in distinguishing between substrates with small differences in binding energy.